shahad11/NLP-projects/README.md

 # NLP-projects
 This repository is for implemented NLP side projects and practical study materials used

-1- How to create a embedding layer.
+1- How to create a word embedding layer ie converting words to vectors.

 2- LSTM RNN for Fake news classifier